Vanish (film): Plot

 Jack explains he never intended to collect the ransom but instead suspects that Carlos killed both Emma's mother and his father, who were having an affair.
 As evidence, he shows a ring to Emma, who verifies that it belongs to her father.
-Shane, a drug addict desperate for money, protests against what he believes to be a suicide mission, but Max agrees to follow through the new plan.
-Before they can reach the agreed upon checkpoint, a cop stops them.
+Shane, a drug addict desperate for money, protests against what he believes to be a suicide mission, but Max agrees to follow through with the new plan.
+Before they can reach the agreed-upon checkpoint, a cop stops them.
 Max, suspicious that the cop is on to them, murders him, causing Shane to believe that Max is an unreliable psychopath.
 Max also confesses to being the carjacker who killed Jasmine's previous boyfriend, as he wanted to give Jack a better chance at a relationship with Jasmine.

 When they next stop, Shane, unnerved by Max's confession, secretly proposes an alliance with Emma.
 Emma draws Jack and Max out of the van when she says she must urinate, and Shane searches the vehicle for a weapon.
-Max returns just as Shane breaks a shotgun out of its lock box.
-Max taunts Shane and says that it takes a psychopath to recognize one; Shane agrees, and pulls the trigger.
+Max returns just as Shane breaks a shotgun out of its lockbox.
+Max taunts Shane and says that it takes a psychopath to recognize one; Shane agrees and pulls the trigger.
 Max taunts him further when it becomes obvious Shane did not load the weapon.
 Enraged, Shane stabs Max to death, then explains to Jack that Max attacked him.
 Shane uses the empty shotgun to disarm Jack, and he drives off with Emma, who agrees that Jack's revenge plot is doomed.

 After driving a short distance, Shane reveals that he has PTSD and used heroin to calm his nerves, as he was prone to fits of violence against women.
 As Emma becomes increasingly nervous, he grows more aggressive, eventually revealing that he is a serial rapist.
 As he prepares to assault her, she fights back and wounds him with a power tool left in the van.
 After Shane stabs her in retaliation, Jack reappears after Emma kills Shane.
 Emma drives to the checkpoint, where she meets with her father and explains that she has killed all the kidnappers herself.
 When she demands an explanation from her father, he finally admits to killing Jack's father and Emma's mother.
-Together, Emma and Jack, who was hiding, kill Carlos, then defeat his cartel henchmen, though Jack dies of his wounds.
+Together, Emma and Jack, who were hiding, kill Carlos, and then defeat his cartel henchmen, though Jack dies of his wounds.
 Bloodied and injured, Emma pushes Jack's body from the van and drives off.